Maahygrah/web3-onchain-log/README.md

 * **Automated Honeypot Filtering:** A security infrastructure layout that scans incoming ecosystem smart contract deployments in real-time, instantly flagging and blacklisting malicious tokens or drainer contracts before they can be distributed to active users.
 * **High-Timeframe Trend Filtration:** An execution rule where short-term counter-trend market structure shifts are intentionally ignored unless they occur at key high-timeframe institutional liquidity arrays, ensuring traders stay aligned with the dominant quarterly or monthly order flow.

+* **Proponent** (noun): A person who advocates a theory, proposal, or project. *Example:* "As a strong proponent of decentralized governance, the lead community manager worked to ensure every active participant had an equal voice in the forum."